JayaprakashReddy/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 Which CDH service(s) host a property for enabling Kerberos authentication? zookeeper, YARN, HDFS
 ```
+Look through each service -- you'll notice all of them have a Kerberos property setting.
 ```
 How do you upgrade the CM agents?
 Steps to upgrade CM agents.